 When it’s kept too long in an enclosed container like your vehicle’s tank or engine, fuel starts to degrade.
 The octane content reduces, and the petrol becomes stale, leading to blockages within the fuel lines, fuel pump and tank.
 Diesel vehicles suffer from a similar problem called waxing.
 And while most fuel contains additives to slow this process down, over a period of time these additives will themselves deteriorate.

 Meanwhile, fuel refiners are gradually increasing the ethanol levels in their product.
 True, ethanol blended into fuel is better for the environment.
 But for the car enthusiast whose vehicle sits unused for long periods, it’s less desirable, reducing fuel stability, causing metal corrosion within fuel systems, as well as hardening rubber fuel lines and plastic components like floats, seals and diaphragms.
 Add to that, ethanol is hydroscopic, so the water it absorbs will sink to the bottom of the fuel tank, causing rough running and corrosion in fuel systems.
 Thankfully, this is less of an issue in dehumidified facilities, like Windrush’s long term car storage locations in London and the Cotswolds.

 Before you take your car off the road, it’s worth deciding how you plan to keep your fuel fresh and your vehicle functional.
 In our experience, these are the four most effective tactics before you book long term car storage.

-- Leave a small amount in the tank and add ‘fresh’ fuel to this every few months, this will refresh the fuel in the tank preventing it from ‘going off’.
+One of the most straightforward methods is to simply leave a small amount of fuel in your vehicle’s tank and add a little fresh fuel to this every few months.
+This will refresh the fuel in the tank and stop it deteriorating.

-- Fill the fuel tank full with fuel, preferably with a high octane rated fuel.
-This larger volume of quality fuel will ‘degrade’ much slower over time than a small amount left in the fuel tank.
+Another effective approach is to fully fill the tank with high octane fuel.
+This larger volume of premium fuel will degrade much slower over time than a small amount of low-quality fuel left at the bottom of the tank.